How to Get Rid of Standing Water in Your Yard: A Guide

 How can I prevent standing water in my yard?

 You can usually solve standing water issues by yourself by replacing items or doing proper maintenance.
-If you're a fan of DIY and want to save money on professional lawn work, this could be a good option for you.
-However, if you have standing water in your yard and don't know how to fix it, it's likely because you need professional help.
+If you’re a DIY fan and want to save money on professional lawn work, this could be a good option.
+However, if you have standing water in your yard and don’t know how to fix it, it’s likely because you need professional help.

-In some cases - like when repairing drainage would take more than an average person has time for - it's not worth trying to fix the problem on your own.
-Good contractors usually warranty their work, so it's worth considering hiring a professional team to take care of things for you.
+In some cases – like when repairing drainage would take more than an average person has time for – it’s not worth trying to fix the problem alone.
+Good contractors usually warranty their work, so hiring a professional team to take care of things for you is worth considering.

 Another way to prevent standing water in your yard is by using a rain barrel or cistern.
 You can also install a septic system to help remove waste from your home.
 If you have clay soil, adding organic matter can help absorb water and reduce the risk of flooding.